-You will have to walk over the fence at the designated area.
+You will have to walk over the fence in the designated area.
 Remember to be respectful because Clifden Caves is actually located on private land.
-It’s a testament to the Kiwi landowners that they’ve decided to keep this cave open to the public!
+It's a testament to the Kiwi landowners that they've decided to keep this cave open to the public!
 Legends.

 The cave entrance itself is large and easily visible once you find the location.

 Once you enter, the first few tunnels are large enough to easily navigate without bending over.
 However, this quickly changes as you'll find out.

 WANT TO HIKE THE KEPLER?: Read the full Kepler Track Guide